 In July of 2015, she reunited with Mongol Derby veterans to herd horses in Iceland, riding for 6 days totaling 250km.

-Sarah is a Canadian endurance rider with over 2000kms to her name in competition, and about ten times that in training rides and leisure.
+Sarah is a Canadian endurance rider with over 3000kms to her name in competition.
 She is currently a FEI level 2* rider, eligible to ride FEI 3*.
 On home soil, in Southern Ontario, Sarah competes her Arab x Trakehner Cricklewood (known around the barn as Bentley).
-Together they have placed in the top ten of every 40km to 120km events they have entered, with notable achievements of earning the OCTRA Part-Arab award in 2013&2014 and winning the 1* division of the Pan-Am test event in 2014.
+Together they have placed in the top ten of every 40km to 120km events they have entered, with notable achievements of earning the OCTRA Part-Arab award in 2013&2014, winning the 1* division of the Pan-Am test event in 2014, and earning a perfect vet score in May 2017.
 Sarah also competes regularly in Ride N Tie events, and has earned top awards in 2 teams in 2013 and 2014.

 Sarah is also an avid writer and the main contributor and owner of this blog.
 It is her goal to promote competitive distance riding and help bring it to the mainstream media through stories, photos, videos, and most importantly adventures!